JUNE 2019 BOARD BRIEF

 The School Board approved the following items:

-- Accepted a donation from the Homestead Lions Club to the Steel Valley Class of 2019 for their Senior Breakfast
+- Accepted the donations as presented for the Class of 2019 Senior Breakfast

-Mrs. Ligeros thanked the Homestead Lions Club and the anonymous donor for their donations to the students in the Steel Valley Community.
+Ms. Youngblood thanked everyone for their donations to the students in the school district.